 Allocate price to performance obligations: If you’re delivering multiple things (software plus implementation), you need to allocate the total price between them.

 The practical application: you sign a 12-month contract for $12K, you recognize $1K monthly.
 You don’t get to recognize all $12K upfront even though you have the cash.
+These rules are especially important for software as a service businesses, where ongoing delivery is the norm.

 Most SaaS companies have simple revenue recognition.
 Monthly subscriptions are recognized monthly.
 Annual contracts are recognized ratably.
 But some situations create complexity:

 Multi-year contracts: Sign a 3-year deal for $100K.
 You recognize $2,778 monthly over 36 months.
 If the customer can cancel annually, you might recognize it over 12 months instead.
 Contract terms determine recognition period.
+When customers change plans, cancel, or receive refunds, SaaS companies may need to adjust revenue recognition accordingly, and maintaining accurate revenue schedules is essential for compliance.
+This is especially true for usage-based SaaS revenue models, where fluctuating consumption patterns can significantly affect the timing and predictability of recognized revenue.

 Professional services bundled with software: You sell $50K in annual subscription plus $20K in implementation services.
 You need to separate these and recognize them differently.
 Services are recognized as you deliver them (front-loaded).
 Software is recognized ratably.
+Allocating the transaction price based on standalone selling prices for each performance obligation ensures accurate recognition.
+For certain service arrangements, different revenue recognition methods, such as the completed contract method or completion method, may be appropriate, and carefully modeling your SaaS implementation costs is critical to protect gross margins as you scale.

 Usage-based pricing: Customers pay based on consumption.
 You recognize revenue as they consume, not on a ratable basis.
 If they use $5K worth of services in January, you recognize $5K in January even if the average is $3K monthly.
+Tracking different revenue streams, such as subscription-based, usage-based, and one-time payments, is important, and revenue tied to remaining performance obligations must be disclosed.

 Credits and promotional pricing: Customer gets first three months free, then pays normal price.
 You recognize zero revenue for three months, then normal revenue after.
 Or you might recognize revenue evenly across the full contract term including the free period, depending on contract structure.